Paris Saint-Germain FC ownership and finances: Neymar, Mbappé and Messi

-Neymar became the most expensive player in the world after his move to PSG in 2017.
+PSG broke the world transfer record with the signing of Neymar in 2017.

-Following their takeover by Qatar Sports Investments (QSI) in June 2011, Paris Saint-Germain broke the French transfer record with the purchase of Argentine playmaker Javier Pastore from Palermo for €42m that summer.
-This fee was matched by Thiago Silva, who was signed from Milan in 2012, and then eclipsed by the €64m capture of Edinson Cavani from Napoli in 2013.
-The club also spent heavily on several other stars, including Zlatan Ibrahimović (€21m), David Luiz (€49.5m) and Ángel Di María (€63m).
-On the other hand, David Luiz and Gonçalo Guedes were also sold for large transfer fees thus surpassing Ronaldinho at the top of PSG's most expensive sales.
-Chelsea paid €35m for David Luiz on deadline day of the winter transfer window in 2016, while Valencia acquired Guedes for €40m during the summer transfer window in 2018.
+Following their takeover by QSI in June 2011, Paris Saint-Germain broke the French transfer record with the purchase of Argentine playmaker Javier Pastore from Palermo for €42m that summer.
+This fee was matched by Thiago Silva, who was signed from AC Milan in 2012, and then eclipsed by the €64m capture of Edinson Cavani from Napoli in 2013.
+The club also spent heavily on several other stars, including Zlatan Ibrahimović, David Luiz and Ángel Di María.
+On the sales side, David Luiz and Gonçalo Guedes also commanded significant fees, with both surpassing Ronaldinho in PSG's list of record sales.
+Chelsea paid €35m for David Luiz in the 2016 winter transfer window, while Valencia acquired Guedes for €40m in the 2018 summer window.

 In August 2017, PSG broke the world transfer record with the signing of Neymar.
-Dubbed by media outlets as “the transfer of the century,” the Brazil playmaker became the most expensive player in the world after Paris activated his €222m release clause to snatch him from Barcelona.
-Later that month, young French forward Kylian Mbappé joined from Monaco on a deal that was initially a loan, which included a clause for a permanent transfer, this divided the payments for said transfer into three installments.
-PSG paid €90m the following summer, and €55m the year after.
-Monaco collected the final €35m in May 2022, bringing the transfer total to €180m and making him the second most expensive player in the world.
+Dubbed by media outlets as "the transfer of the century," the Brazil playmaker became the most expensive player in history after PSG activated his €222m release clause to sign him from Barcelona.
+Later that month, young French forward Kylian Mbappé joined from Monaco in a deal worth €180 million, paid in instalments over several years.
+The transfer made him the second-most expensive player in football history.

-Since then, PSG were forced to drastically reduce their spending on transfers due to budget constraints imposed by UEFA's Financial Fair Play.
-In the summer of 2019, the club racked up a total of €106m in sales and dished out €95m in signings.
-This was the first time in the QSI era that PSG recorded a profit in the transfer market, boasting a €11m positive balance.
-They still managed to splash out €50m on Argentinian forward Mauro Icardi in 2020–21 and €60m on highly-rated Moroccan right-back Achraf Hakimi in 2021–22.
-In addition to Hakimi, the club registered the free transfers of six-time Ballon d'Or winner and Barcelona captain Lionel Messi, Real Madrid and Spain captain Sergio Ramos, UEFA Euro 2020 player of the tournament Gianluigi Donnarumma, and Netherlands captain Georginio Wijnaldum.
-Portuguese left-back Nuno Mendes, regarded as one of the best in his position, also arrived on an initial loan, which was made permanent in 2022 in a transfer worth €38m.
-PSG's summer of 2021 has been described as the greatest transfer window of all time.
+Since then, PSG have been required to moderate their transfer spending due to UEFA Financial Fair Play Regulations.
+In the summer of 2019, the club recorded €106m in sales and €95m in signings, marking the first time in the QSI era that PSG posted a positive transfer balance, with a surplus of €11m.
+They still signed Mauro Icardi for €50m in 2020–21 and Achraf Hakimi for €60m in 2021–22.
+In addition to Hakimi, PSG signed Lionel Messi, Sergio Ramos, Gianluigi Donnarumma and Georginio Wijnaldum on free transfers, while Nuno Mendes arrived on an initial loan, which was later made permanent in 2022 for €38m.
+PSG's summer of 2021 has been described as one of the most notable transfer windows in football history.